Reading time:

-Changes in weight are among the more common side effects of multiple sclerosis.
-Depending on the symptoms of those affected, both weight gains and weight losses can occur.
 Factors that can influence weight include fatigue, depression, muscle weakness, physical inactivity or medication.
-This article highlights weight gain and loss in multiple sclerosis and discusses influencing factors and approaches to action.
+This article sheds light on weight gain and weight loss in multiple sclerosis and discusses influencing factors and approaches.

 Factors influencing weight gain in multiple sclerosis

-Weight gain can be caused by a variety of reasons.
+Weight gain can have various causes.
 According to studies, 25-33% of MS patients are overweight.
-Factors influencing weight gain in MS are described below.
+Factors influencing weight gain in Multiple Sclerosis are described below.

 Exercise and diet

-MS patients often suffer from sensory disorders, pain, muscle cramps or fatigue, which makes physical activities difficult.
+MS patients often suffer from sensory disturbances, pain, muscle cramps or fatigue, which makes physical activity difficult.
 A lack of exercise reduces the body's energy requirements.
-If the diet remains the same, there is therefore an excess of calories, which leads to weight gain in the medium term.
+A constant diet therefore results in an excess calorie intake, which leads to weight gain in the medium term.

-To reduce weight, even light, regular physical activity usually helps.
-This also includes activities in the garden or a simple walk.
-Since this can be temporarily difficult due to side effects of multiple sclerosis, it is important to avoid overexertion.
-The right amount of exercise depends on the normal activity level.
-For patients who are very inactive in everyday life, short walks can be a start, which are extended over time.
-Since some side effects of multiple sclerosis (e.g. fatigue) can be influenced by activity level, it is advisable to discuss weight loss with the attending physician in advance.
-He knows you holistically and can best holistically evaluate a weight loss strategy that is right for you.
+As this can be difficult at times due to the accompanying symptoms of multiple sclerosis, it is important to avoid overexertion.
+The right amount of exercise depends on the normal activity level: For patients who are very inactive in everyday life, short walks can be a start, which can be extended over time.
+As some of the accompanying symptoms of multiple sclerosis (e.g. fatigue) can be influenced by the level of activity, it is advisable to discuss weight reduction with the doctor treating you in advance.
+They know you holistically and can best assess a weight loss strategy that is right for you.

-In order to reduce weight sustainably and healthily, it is recommended to establish new eating habits.
-Rapid, severe weight losses (e.g. crash diets) are only rarely sustainable.
-Which diet is the most suitable for each individual is also influenced by tastes and preferences.
-For this reason, we only provide a few clues below that you can take into account.
+In order to reduce weight sustainably and healthily, it is recommended to develop new eating habits.
+Fast, sharp weight loss (e.g. crash diets) are rarely sustainable.
+Which diet is most suitable for the individual is also influenced by taste and preferences.
+For this reason, we only provide a few guidelines below that you can take into account.

 Foods that should be avoided are